 The tasks that children undertake in these classrooms require them to have a high level of self-reliance, and to be able to work well with others.
 From the beginning of the school year the teachers support them to develop the skills needed to successfully engage in both independent and collaborative learning.
-Gail explained:
+Tasks are planned accordingly: